Manage Your Future Pt. 1: Investing in Residential Real Estate

 Few business opportunities provide as much return on investment as real estate.
-With continuing historic low interest rates, even amid recovering home prices, there are compelling reasons to consider real estate as a means to gain significant earnings.
+With continuing historic low-interest rates, even amid recovering home prices, there are compelling reasons to consider real estate as a means to gain significant earnings.
 There are pitfalls in the business, however, so it is critical to carefully evaluate the market and your commitment so you can make informed, competent decisions.

 Determining what type of real estate investment to make is as essential as the monetary consideration.
 Property is abundant, but there are many variables that determine the relative return.
-Are you interested in buying a single-family or multi-family investment property, restoring and reselling properties, owning commercial real estate or investing in vacation property?
+Are you interested in buying a single-family or multi-family investment property, restoring and reselling properties, owning commercial real estate, or investing in a vacation property?
 Each type of procurement and management comes with advantages and consequences that require expert navigation.

-In this series we’ll detail the basic types of real estate investments most commonly explored by potential entrepreneurs, starting with investing in residential real estate, specifically single-family rental homes.
+In this series, we’ll detail the basic types of real estate investments most commonly explored by potential entrepreneurs, starting with investing in residential real estate, specifically single-family rental homes.

 Single-family rental property

-When people think about investing in a single-family rental, they often imagine buying it for a great price, securing a loan and easily finding great tenants who help pay the mortgage, make minimal demands, and don’t damage anything.
-After a few years they imagine that the property’s loan is clear, they only had to spend a little money for basic maintenance and the house actually appreciated in value.
+When people think about investing in a single-family rental, they often imagine buying it for a great price, securing a loan, and easily finding great tenants who help pay the mortgage, make minimal demands and don’t damage anything.
+After a few years, they imagine that the property’s loan is clear, they only had to spend a little money for basic maintenance, and the house actually appreciated in value.
 Sounds good!
 Unfortunately, there are usually wrinkles in this ideal investment plan.

 Single-family investments have their share of initial and recurring obstacles.
 Unless a potential investor has the financial resources to fund the purchase, just getting past the lending institution’s litmus test can be tricky.
 Considerations for loans as well as income calculations for the investment include: